Section 21 notices for assured shorthold tenancies

 Timing of notice

-A landlord cannot usually serve a section 21 notice within the first four months of the original tenancy.[3]
-This includes tenancies that start with a fixed term or as a periodic tenancy.
+A landlord cannot usually serve a section 21 notice within the first four months of the original tenancy start date.[7]
+This includes the start of the original fixed term of the first day of a contractual periodic tenancy.

 Form of section 21 notice